defval/di/README.md

 ### Fill struct

-To avoid constant constructor changes, you can also use `di.Inject`.
-Note, that supported only struct pointers as constructing result.
+To avoid constant constructor changes, you can use `di.Inject`.
+Only struct pointers are supported as constructing result.
+And only `di`-taged fields will be injected.

 ```go
 // Controller has some endpoints.